prologuephp/support/readme.md

 #### is_true($value)

-Determine is a value is true.
+Determine if a value is true.

 ```php
 $result = is_true(true) // true